lumicks/pylake/docs/tutorial/force_calibration/force_calibration.rst

 A silicon diode sensor is characterized by two parameters, a "relaxation factor" `alpha` and frequency `f_diode`.
 These parameters can either be estimated along with the other parameters or measured independently.

-When the diode frequency is fitted, care must be taken that the corner frequency of the power spectrum `fc` is :ref:`lower than the estimated diode frequency<high_corner_freq>`.
+When the diode frequency and relaxation factor are fitted, care must be taken that the corner frequency of the power spectrum `fc` is
+:ref:`lower than the estimated diode frequency<high_corner_freq>`.
-You can check whether the frequency was estimated from the calibration data by checking the property :attr:`~lumicks.pylake.calibration.ForceCalibrationItem.fitted_diode`.
+You can check whether the diode parameters were estimated from the calibration data by checking the property :attr:`~lumicks.pylake.calibration.ForceCalibrationItem.fitted_diode`.
 When this property is `True`, it means that the diode parameters were not fixed during the fit.
 This means that you should be careful when calibrating small beads at high laser powers.

-If the property returns `False`, it means you use higher powers more safely, but will have to make sure the correct diode parameters for that particular laser power are used.
+If the property returns `False`, it means you can use higher powers more safely, but will have to make sure the correct diode parameters for that particular laser power are used.
 For more information on how to do this, refer to the :ref:`diode calibration tutorial<diode_tutorial>`.